davidgonzalez95/Azure_Project_01_End-to-End-Data-Engineering_AdventureWorks/README.md

    - [Part 4: Data Reporting (Power BI)](#part-4-data-reporting-power-bi)
    - [Part 5: End-to-End Pipeline Testing (Azure Data Factory)](#part-5-end-to-end-pipeline-testing-azure-data-factory)

-## Goal of the Project
+## Project Description

+In this project, I will build an end-to-end Azure Data Engineering solution that encompasses everything from data ingestion to transformation and analytics.
+The solution will leverage **Azure Data Factory**, **Azure Databricks**, and **Azure Synapse Analytics**, with a connection to **Power BI** for reporting and visualization.

-The goal is to create an Azure-based solution that seamlessly moves data from on-premises sources to the cloud.
-Specifically, I'll work with an On-premise Database (e.g., Microsoft SQL Server) and create a fully functional ETL pipeline using **Azure Data Factory for orchestration**, **Azure Databricks for data transformation** and **Azure Synapse Analytics for serving and analytics**.
+The primary objective is to create an Azure-based architecture **(Medallon Architecture)** that seamlessly moves data from on-premises sources to the cloud.
+Specifically, I will work with a Data Lake and design a fully functional ETL pipeline using **Azure Data Factory for orchestration**, **Azure Databricks for data transformation**, and **Azure Synapse Analytics for serving and analytics**.

-By the end of the project, the data will be ready to be connected to a **Power BI dashboard for visualization and reporting**, enabling stakeholders to derive insights.
+By the end of the project, the data will be ready to connect to a **Power BI dashboard for visualization and reporting**, enabling stakeholders to derive actionable insights.

    ![image](https://github.com/davidgonzalez95/End-to-End-Data-Engineering-on-Azure-Project/blob/main/Pictures/Architecture.png)